 After the total balance is paid, request a written Certificate of Release from the filing agency.
 This certificate serves as legal proof that the lien has been satisfied and may be required during the sale of property or refinancing.

-File the Certificate of Release in the same registry where the lien was originally recorded.
-Recording the discharge formally clears the lien from the public record, restoring the property’s title and ensuring that future transactions proceed without delay.
+File the Certificate of Release in the same registry or filing office where the lien was originally recorded.
+Recording the discharge formally clears the lien from the public record, restoring the property's title and ensuring that future transactions proceed without delay.

 Keep copies of all payment receipts, correspondence, and recorded releases.
 Maintaining a complete record protects against disputes or future errors in registry records.

-Resolving a Maine tax lien through organized, documented steps safeguards property ownership and preserves credit integrity.
+Resolving a Maine tax lien through organized, documented steps safeguards property ownership and helps clear the title.
 Acting promptly to pay or negotiate outstanding tax debt ensures legal compliance, prevents foreclosure, and strengthens long-term financial stability.

 Once a Maine tax lien has been satisfied through payment or settlement, the release process begins.
 Properly clearing the lien restores ownership rights, reestablishes complete title control, and removes the lien's public record of the debt.
 Understanding the required documentation and preventive measures ensures that future liens do not jeopardize property ownership or financial stability.

 A lien release occurs when the taxpayer pays the full balance of taxes, interest, and associated costs.
-The responsible agency—either a municipal tax collector or Maine Revenue Services—prepares an official release confirming that the debt has been satisfied.
-Once issued, the release must be recorded in the same registry where the lien was filed initially to finalize title clearance.
+The responsible agency — either a municipal tax collector or Maine Revenue Services — prepares an official release confirming that the debt has been satisfied.
+Once issued, the release must be recorded in the same registry or filing office where the lien was originally filed to finalize title clearance.
 Failure to record the release leaves the lien on the public record even after payment has been made.

 After recording the release, the property title is restored to clear status.
 This allows the owner to sell, refinance, or transfer the property without restrictions tied to the former lien.
 Title companies and mortgage lenders rely on these updates when approving financing or property sales.
 Ordering a certified copy of the recorded release ensures that ownership records are correctly updated in official registries.